sivsagar/sivsagar/README.md

 <li>🤖 IoT & Automation Enthusiast <em>making things smarter</em></li>
 <li>☕ Fueled by curiosity, powered by project-based learning</li>
 <li>💡 I don't always have a plan, but I always have a prototype</li>
-<li>🚀 Building DApps by day, tinkering with embedded tech by night</li>
 </ul>
 </div>
 </div>